treenidad/Javascript/Projects/Guess_My_Number/README.md

-# A fuessing game where the number is between 1 and 20.
+# A guessing game where the number is between 1 and 20.